Call Today to Get Started With Your Visa!

 • The interview confirmation letter.

-Can P3 visa holders apply for a green card?
+Can P3 Visa holders apply for a green card?

-Despite this, a P3 visa holder may seek to become a permanent resident without facing denial of a P3 visa petition, change of status, or extension application if their circumstances change while they are in the U.S., such as by marrying a U.S. citizen or legal permanent resident or changing status to an H-1B visa before applying.
+Despite this, a P3 Visa holder may seek to become a permanent resident without facing denial of a P3 Visa petition, change of status, or extension application if their circumstances change while they are in the U.S., such as by marrying a U.S. citizen or legal permanent resident or changing status to an H-1B visa before applying.

-Can you change employers under the P3 visa?
+Can you change employers under this visa?

-How much does it cost to apply for a P3 visa?
+How much does it cost to apply for a P3 Visa?

 • The fee to submit form DS-160 is $160.